DerellLicht/winagrams/readme.md

 The Windows version of this anagram program was created by Derell Licht (herd ill Celt).

-This application is copyright (c) 2010-2016  Daniel D Miller
+This application is copyright (c) 2010-2016  Derell Licht
 This program, and its source code, are distributed as unrestricted freeware.
 You can use them for any purpose, personal or commercial, in whole or in part, for any purpose that you wish, without contacting me further.